Fliplet/fliplet-cli/docs/API-Documentation.md

 # API Documentation

-### How to include and use the JS APIs

-Head to the [JS APIs](JS-APIs.md) section of the docs to read more about using these packages.
+Feeling lost?
+Head to the [JS APIs](JS-APIs.md) section of the docs to read more about using these packages in your Fliplet apps, components and themes.

 ---